huntops-blue/huntops-blue.github.io/rock-install.md

 Example:
 ```
 curl -OL [malware file.pcap.zip]
-unzip [file.pcap.zip]
+unzip [file.pcap.zip] (password: infected)
 sudo tcpreplay -t -i [monitor interface] [file.pcap]
 ```

+# Logging into ROCK
+In the home directory of the user you created during the installation, there is a file called `KIBANA_CREDENTIALS.txt`.
+In there you'll find your username and passphrase.

+Browse to `https://ROCK_IP_ADDRESS` and use the Kibana credentials to log in.

-Pop over to the blog for pcap examples in ROCK.
+Pop over to the [blog](https://hunbtops.blue) for pcap examples in ROCK.

 # Troubleshooting
 If you run into issues, feel free to check out the [ROCK documentation](https://docs.rocknsm.io), the [ROCK community page](https://community.rocknsm.io), or the [ROCK Github page](https://github.com/rocknsm/rock).